3ndercat/DivineSteam2/classes/mechanic/mechanic.md

 Devices can be level-locked, this means they can only be obtained when the mechanic level is above a certain point(This is next to the device its name, eg: (Level 3+))<br>
 Devices can only be equipped into their respective slots, there are four types of slots: Arms, body, head and misc.<br>
 Changing the equipped devices can be done during a long rest.<br>
+The general devices are laid out in the following [list](generalMechanicDevices.md).

 At level 1 you have one arm slot and misc slot.
 You know three devices.